kurt-krueckeberg/kurt-krueckeberg.github.io/sphinx/german_emig_recs.md

 - PDF: [Niermann, Wilhelm: Emigrant Database for Stemwede, Nordrhein-Westfalen](https://hf-gen.de/wp-content/uploads/informationen/amerikanetz/Stemwede-Emigrant-Database.pdf)

   **Contents:** A list of emigrants containing: their name, birth date, place of origin within Stemmede, occupation, country to which emigrating.
-Often has additional detailed comments about the individual.
+Often has detailed comments about the individual.

   Stemwede is in central Germany, between Hannover and Osnabrück, not far from the Dümmer See.
 Stemwede is a relatively new name for the